Hypercubers/gelatinbrain/README.md

 ## Acknowledgements

 - gelatinbrain, for originally developing the program
-- the host of [qjxkvby.000webhostapp.com](https://qjxkvbyz.000webhostapp.com/permuzzle/), for providing a download link and installation instructions
 - Luna and Hactar, for assembling this repository and its dependencies